mikolajpochec/signal-bots-rust/README.md

 # bots-signal

-A vibe-coded modular, high-performance Signal Messenger bot framework written in Rust.
+A (mostly) vibe-coded modular, high-performance Signal Messenger bot framework written in Rust.

 This framework allows you to easily build bots that read and respond to messages in Signal groups and direct messages.
 It uses [`signal-cli`](https://github.com/AsamK/signal-cli) as its backend, communicating asynchronously over JSON-RPC.